smithjilks/2021-project-hack/Software/stud-auth/board/README.md

 ## Project

-The project takes advantages of the UIDs.
+The project takes advantage of the UIDs.